-In the US, FSBO (For Sale By Owner) has been around for decades, but its popularity is not all that great, mainly because real estate agents still provide a good amount of value to their clients, primarily in the form of helping their clients with the particulars of the contract (the contract in the States is a mountain of somewhat complicated paperwork which has important clauses and deadlines), with market analysis, and with financing (particularly with federal loans and other such programmes).
-In addition, the properties in the US vary widely (most are landed properties, and each region has different laws and regulations).
+In the US, FSBO (For Sale By Owner) has been around for decades, but its popularity is not all that great.
+This is mainly because real estate agents still provide a good amount of value to their clients, primarily in the form of helping their clients with the particulars of the contract (the contract in the States is a mountain of somewhat complicated paperwork which has important clauses and deadlines), with market analysis, and with financing (particularly with federal loans and other such programmes).
+In addition, properties in the US vary widely in style, type, age, size, and condition.
+And each region has different property laws and regulations.

 For all these reasons, direct transacting can be a cost-effective alternative, since most sellers are more than capable of doing what traditionally was done by property agents – taking photos, providing details on their home, and setting appointments for viewing.
 For areas in which an agent might be helpful, DirectHome provides assistance.
-They provide you with a market valuation of your property based on the most comprehensive property database using best practices methodologies, including comparable market analysis, which will help you to price your home.
-They also have streamlined the entire transaction process and will guide you through each step, and will support you until the completion of the sale/renting of your home.
+They provide you with a market valuation of your property based on the most comprehensive property database using best practices methodologies.
+This includes a comparable market analysis, which will help you to price your home.
+They also have streamlined the entire transaction process and will guide you through each step.
+And they will support you until the completion of the sale/renting of your home.

 What does it cost to list with them?

 A fixed fee of $800 for Selling and $80 for Renting.
 No other costs, and you don’t pay until your transaction is complete!

 How much can you save?